-Term Expiring at the 2018 Annual Meeting of Stockholders (Class II)
+Term Expiring at the 2021 Annual Meeting of Stockholders (Class II)

 Name Age Present Position with Agios Pharmaceuticals, Inc.

-Kaye Foster 57 Director
+Kaye Foster 59 Director

 Maykin Ho, Ph.D.
-64 Director
+66 Director

 John M. Maraganore, Ph.D.
-54 Director
+56 Director

 Kaye Foster has served as a member of our board of directors since December 2014.
-Ms. Foster has more than 25 years of experience in human resources in the pharmaceutical industry and is the former senior vice president, global human resources at Onyx Pharmaceuticals, Inc., an Amgen, Inc. subsidiary and a biopharmaceutical company.
+Ms. Foster has more than 25 years of experience in human resources in the pharmaceutical industry and has been a senior advisor at the Boston Consulting Group since 2014.
+Previously, she was senior vice president, global human resources at Onyx Pharmaceuticals, Inc., an Amgen, Inc. subsidiary and a biopharmaceutical company, or Onyx from 2010 to 2014.
 At Onyx, which was acquired by Amgen in 2013, she led all aspects of human resources for U.S. and global operations.
 Prior to joining Onyx, Ms. Foster was global vice president of human resources and an executive committee member at Johnson and Johnson Corporation, a publicly-traded healthcare company, from 2003 to 2010.
 Before Johnson and Johnson, Ms. Foster held several senior human resources executive positions with Pfizer Inc., a publicly-traded pharmaceuticals company, supporting its pharmaceuticals businesses in Japan, Asia, Africa, Middle East and Latin America and, notably, led the integration of both the Warner-Lambert and Pharmacia mergers for these regions.
 Prior to that, she gained 10 years of operational experience within The Yellow Pages.
-She currently serves on the board of directors of Stanford Health Care, a hospital and healthcare system, and also serves on the boards of Spelman College, Glide Memorial Church and Girls for a Change.
+She currently serves on the board of directors of Grail, Inc., a private biotechnology company, and Stanford Health Care, a hospital and healthcare system, and also serves on the board of Spelman College and chairs the Glide Memorial Foundation Board of Trustees.
 She earned her undergraduate degree at Baruch College of the City University of New York and received her M.B.A. from Columbia University, Graduate School of Business.
 We believe Ms. Foster's qualifications to serve on our board of directors include her extensive experience as an executive in the pharmaceuticals industry.